input-output-hk/ouroboros-leios/delta_q/README.md

 ## Known Shortcomings

-- not optimised at all, especially regarding memory usage (need to make cloning cheap for CDF, DeltaQ, etc.) and web assembly size
 - functional but ugly
 - duplicates state management in web app and backend, not yet decided what to put where (currently ΔQ expression evaluation is done in the backend, could easily move to a web worker)
-- no editing of CDFs yet
 - should have export (probably as JSON) and matching import
-- should allow editing the formulas as text, which requires making the syntax more accessible via normal keyboards
-- fixed samples and width for CDF, should be changed to support any step function and compute its width dynamically (with upper bound on details to avoid memory explosion)
-- should add “exponentiation” operator to wrap an expression in another one with a hole for a specified number of times